Falepili Mobility Pathway

 If selected in the ballot, you will need to provide details of all family members in your visa application, including identity documentation such as birth certificates, adoption certificates, and marriage certificates.

-a) Can adult children be included in the Treaty stream ballot registration?
+a) Can adult children be included in the Falepili Visa ballot registration?

-b) Can stepchildren be included in the Treaty stream ballot registration?
+b) Can stepchildren be included in the Falepili Visa ballot registration?

-c) Can adopted children be included in the Treaty stream ballot registration?
+c) Can adopted children be included in the Falepili Visa ballot registration?

-A child adopted in Tuvalu must be formally adopted with official paperwork.
+Yes, a child formally adopted in Tuvalu can be included with official adoption paperwork.

-If you are caring for an elderly parent at home, can you put them on your registration as a dependent?
+If you are caring for an elderly parent at home, can you put them on your Falepili Visa ballot registration as a dependent?

 No, only a spouse or de facto partner, and/or legal children can be registered as dependents.

-Can I register for the ballot if I have a non-Tuvaluan spouse?
+Can I register for the Falepili Visa ballot if I have a non-Tuvaluan spouse?

 Yes – a spouse or de facto partner who is not a Tuvaluan citizen may be included as a dependent with a Tuvaluan citizen primary applicant.

-Can I register for the ballot if neither I nor my parents were Tuvalu born, but have lived in Tuvalu for many years and are Tuvalu citizens?
+Can I register for the Falepili Visa ballot if neither I nor my parents were Tuvalu born, but have lived in Tuvalu for many years and are Tuvalu citizens?

-A primary applicant, either of their parents, or any one of their grandparents must be born in Tuvalu to be eligible to enter the ballot.
+A primary applicant, either of their parents, or any one of their grandparents must be born in Tuvalu to be eligible to register for the ballot.

-Are parents or primary applicants born in Kiribati during colonial days eligible to register?
+Are primary applicants or their parents born in Kiribati during colonial days eligible to register for the Falepili Visa ballot?

 I have recovered from Tuberculosis (TB) in the last 12 months.
-Can I still register for the ballot?
+Can I still register for the Falepili Visa ballot?

 Yes.